-Based on the outcomes of an adult TP10 clinical trial in which TP10 failed to meet the trial's primary endpoint, AVANT no longer plans to advance clinical development of the complement inhibitor program on its own or to invest a significant amount of its own resources into the development of this program going forward.
-Instead, we plan to seek partnering arrangements to capture the value inherent in this program and its strong intellectual property.
-During the period January 1, 2000 through December 31, 2002, AVANT has incurred approximately \$21.2 million in research, development and clinical costs.
-During the six months ended June 30, 2003, AVANT has incurred approximately \$0.5 million in research, development and clinical costs associated with its complement programs.
-With the termination of the Novartis agreement, AVANT can now offer a worldwide license for all fields, which we believe improves the likelihood of a partnership arrangement.
+During the period January 1, 2000 through December 31, 2002, AVANT incurred approximately \$21.2 million in research, development and clinical costs.
+During the six months ended June 30, 2003, AVANT incurred approximately \$0.5 million in research, development and clinical costs associated with its complement programs.
+With the termination of the Novartis agreement, AVANT can now offer a worldwide license for all fields, and may seek partnering arrangements to capture the value inherent in this program and its strong intellectual property portfolio.